-9 Eligibility

-All employees recruited from the mainland shall be eligible for these provisions as provided in clauses 1-8.
-Employees recruited locally from the Chatham and Pitt Islands shall also be eligible for the provisions of clauses 3, 6 and the isolation component of clause 7.1 and where that employee leaves the island at the end of their employment for another position in the teaching service that employee shall be entitled to the provisions in clauses 4.1 and 7.2.
+9 Eligibility All employees recruited from the Mainland shall be eligible for these provisions as provided in clauses 1-8 above.
+Employees recruited locally from the Chatham and Pitt Islands shall also be eligible for the provisions of clauses 3, 6 and the isolation component of clause 7.1 above and where that employee leaves the island at the end of their employment for another position in the teaching service that employee shall be entitled to the provisions in clauses 4.1 and 7.2 above.

-APPENDIX FIVE - MEDICAL RETIREMENT
+APPENDIX 5 - MEDICAL RETIREMENT

-- 1.1 (a) The purpose of this provision is to: - Provide the opportunity for principals, currently in service, who are declared medically unfit or who have a terminal illness to retire from teaching with dignity; - (ii) Give the ability for Boards to recruit a new principal to the vacant permanent position without delay. - (b) 'Currently in service' means the principal is employed in a permanent position at the time the application for medical retirement is made and when concurrence is given by the Secretary for Education.
-This provision cannot be granted retrospectively. - 1.2 (a) A permanently appointed principal, currently in service, may be granted medical retirement under this clause in circumstances where the principal has a either a terminal or serious illness which causes them to be incapable of continuing to work or returning to work. - (b) Serious illness includes serious injury. - (c) Stress is not considered to be a medical diagnosis.
+- 1.1 (a) The purpose of this provision is to: - (i) Provide the opportunity for principals, currently in service, who are declared medically unfit or who have a terminal illness to retire from teaching with dignity; - (ii) Give the ability for Boards to recruit a new principal to the vacant permanent position without delay. - (b) 'Currently in service' means the principal is employed in a permanent position at the time the application for medical retirement is made and when concurrence is given by the Secretary .
+Medical retirement cannot be granted retrospectively. - 1.2 (a) A permanently appointed principal, currently in service, may be granted medical retirement under this clause in circumstances where the principal has either a terminal or serious illness which causes them to be incapable of continuing to work or returning to work. - (b) For the purposes of clause 10.4(c) of this Agreement, "serious illness" includes serious injury. - (c) Stress is not considered to be a medical diagnosis.
 Any application for concurrence on the basis of stress will be declined.
-However, the medical impact of stress if it meets the criteria will be considered. - (d) A principal is considered to be medically unfit for work by reason of terminal illness if they have a terminal illness which causes them to be incapable of continuing to work or returning to work in a state or state integrated school. - (e) A principal is considered to be medically unfit for work by reason of serious illness if they are wholly or substantially unable to perform the duties of the position at the school and is unlikely currently or at any time in the foreseeable future to be able to undertake new employment in any other teaching or principal position. - (f) A principal is not eligible for medical retirement where they are receiving weekly compensation from ACC - (g) Either the principal or the employer may initiate the medical retirement process.
-The employer must have reasonable grounds to initiate the process.
-"Reasonable grounds" arise where the principal for a prolonged period is wholly or substantially unable to perform the duties of the position at the school due to medical reasons. - 1.3 Principal Initiated Process
+However, the medical impact of stress if it meets the criteria will be considered. - (d) A principal is considered to be medically unfit for work by reason of terminal illness if they have a terminal illness which causes them to be incapable of continuing to work or returning to work in a state or state-integrated school. - (e) A principal is considered to be medically unfit for work by reason of serious illness if they are wholly or substantially unable to perform the duties of the position at the school and is unlikely currently or at any time in the foreseeable future to be able to undertake new employment in any other teaching or principal position. - (f) A principal is not eligible for medical retirement where they are receiving weekly compensation from the Accident Compensation Corporation. - (g) For the purposes of clause 10.4(d) of this Agreement the employer must have reasonable grounds to initiate the process.
+"Reasonable grounds" arise where the principal for a prolonged period is wholly or substantially unable to perform the duties of the position at the school due to medical reasons.

+1.3 Principal Initiated Process